nrfconnect/sdk-nrfxlib/nrf_modem/doc/gnss_interface.rst

    GNSS performs scheduled downloads until it has downloaded the data it needs.
    After the downloads, the normal operation is resumed.

-   Fix intervals longer than 1800 seconds are only supported by modem firmware v1.3.0 or later.

 System mask
 ===========